Spring Boot Pre-Interview Guide Part 4: Performance & Optimization — Spring Boot 4 · Kotlin 2.3 N+1, Pagination, Caching, QueryDSL

 |---|---|

-Are all associations set to FetchType.LAZY? | ⬜ |
+Are all associations declared FetchType.LAZY? | ⬜ |

-Is @BatchSize global configuration applied? | ⬜ |
+Is default_batch_fetch_size set globally? | ⬜ |

 Is Pageable applied to APIs that need pagination? | ⬜ |

-| Is caching applied to frequently queried data? | ⬜ |
+| Is caching applied to frequently read, rarely changed data? | ⬜ |

-| Are list queries using Projection to fetch only needed fields? | ⬜ |
+| Are list queries using Projection to avoid full entity loads? | ⬜ |

-| Is QueryDSL used for complex dynamic queries? | ⬜ |
+| Is QueryDSL used only for genuinely dynamic search conditions? | ⬜ |

-Common Mistakes in Assignments
+Five Common Performance Mistakes

 -